The Beverage Antenna is a traveling wave antenna

 +1500 feet long +12 dB RDF 50 to 60 degree beam-width

 noticeably better on 40 meters.
-Putting the antenna higher in the air, that would only increase the noise picked up.
+Raising the antenna higher would only increase the noise it picks up.

 They have to be run in straight lines, I find the shortest beverage that is really effective for me was at least 500 feet for 80 meters and 1000 foot for 160 meters, and those are elevated off the ground.
 Much shorter and you're probably wasting your time, if you don't have the space I would go with a small Magnetic loop, Flag, active vertical and others.
 Sure you can hear signals on shorter beverages but they're not really a true beverage, if they're much shorter than a one wavelength.
 You can stack 2 or more shorter ones, and the reception improves and the antenna pattern changes are small, I would start with 1/2λ or more for phased Beverages.
 You need to think about effective aperture or what hams call "capture area" it has to be large enough for the external noise to override receive system internal noise.
 Military telephone wire will definitely work, the resistance isn't really going to hurt you much on a traveling wave antenna, after all you plan on terminating them.